EliGilmour/Eli-1/_posts/2023-01-04-gradingcollege.md

 4: The program shows a student-developed procedure Requirements for program code segments with at least one parameter that has an effect on the functionality of the procedure, and one showing where the student-developed procedure is being called.

+5: The response was explained in great detailed steps on how the indentified algorithm works so someone else can recreate it.
+Also it includes sequencing, selection, and iteration.

+6: The response desribes the condition being tested by each call to the procedure.
+The response inculdes indentifies the result of each call.